 - Things To Do in Sandakan Malaysia

 - Best Places To Scuba Dive In Malaysia

 - Wrapping Up

 To make things easier, we have made a list of the best places for scuba dive in Malaysia.
-We classify them based on their beauty, dive conditions and also the mixture of living creatures.
+We have chosen them based on their beauty, dive conditions, and also the range of marine life you might see.